-- Overview: Be clear about what needs to be available. - System/environment state: The state of the system when failure occurs may affect the response. - If this is the first failure, degradation of response time or functionality. - If the system has already failed and is not in normal mode, shut it down.
+- Overview: Be clear about what needs to be available. - System/Environment State: The state of the system when failure occurs may affect the response. - If this is the first failure, degradation of response time or functionality. - If the system has already failed and is not in normal mode, shut it down.

-• External Stimulus: Differentiate internal/external failure - desired response may differ.
+- External Stimulus: Differentiate internal/external failure desired response may differ.

-- Stimuli is: - An omission (a component fails to respond to an input), - A crash (component repeatedly suffers omission faults) - timing (component responds but response is early/late) - response (component responds with incorrect value).
+- Stimuli is:

+- An omission (component fails to respond)

+- A crash

+- timing (component responds but is early/late)

+- incorrect response

-- Required Response:
+Required Response:

-- Failure must be detected and isolated before recovery.
+Failure must be detected and isolated before recovery.
 Can:

 - Logging the failure

 - Notifying users or systems

 - Taking actions to limit the damage

 - Switching to a degraded mode

 - Shutting down external systems

 - Becoming unavailable during repair.